Reedsburg Woolen Mill

-History

 Early history

 James Babb built a sawmill and dam on this location in 1842.
 This site was chosen, as the river was shallow in this spot, making it a good place for a dam.
-5 years later, David Reed purchased and rebuilt the dam and sawmill.
+Five years later, David Reed purchased and rebuilt the dam and sawmill.
 In 1853, Joseph Mackey purchased the dam, bringing new businesses along with it.
 Over the years, interest in a woolen mill for the area grew.
 Local businessmen founded Reedsburg Woolen Mills in 1879, with $50,000.

 By 1882, the Reedsburg Woolen Mill had been built.
 The building was expanded in the years following.
-By 1899, the Reedsburg Woolen Mill consisted of a 4-storey building, complete with wool storage and 32 broad looms.
+By 1899, the Reedsburg Woolen Mill consisted of a 4-story building, complete with wool storage and 32 broad looms.
 The looms produced mainly "fancy cassimeres" for Chicago markets during this time.
 In 1902 the facility was bought by Appleton Woolen Mills.
 With this purchase, a new dam was built, and the facility was converted to electricity by 1910.
 In 1954, the woolen mill reorganized to emphasize novelty fabrics.
 After this change by Appleton Woolen Mills, the residents feared that the facility may be shut down.

-Late 1900s - present
+Late 1900s to present

 The employees then bought back the building with the help of local businessmen.
 The woolen mill continued to be the city's largest employer, until it closed down in 1967, after the company declared bankruptcy.
 The building burned down in 1968.
 In 1973, the dam that once powered the woolen mill, was removed by the DNR, significantly changing the height of the Baraboo River in Reedsburg.

 Today only the woolen mill office building remains, and was listed on the National Register of Historic Places in 1984.
 A "picker" was discovered in the remains of the old woolen mill.
 It is currently on display at the site of the old Reedsburg Woolen Mill building.